zeekus/textfiles/pschism_build_document_with_spack.md

 ==> Compilers are defined in the following files:
     /modeling/spack/etc/spack/compilers.yaml
 ```
+- Once the Intel compiler is added to the *compiler.yaml*, it needs to be editted.
 - Modify your compiler.yaml file so that spack can find the MPI libraries used by spack and the compiler libs.
 - Identify where are the slurm MPI libraries are located.
 Earlier we found that your callpath for the compiler was 'drusa5u'.